bitknob/module-quick-hr/docs/api/06-departments.md

 **Optional Fields:**
 - `description` (string, optional) - Department description
 - `headId` (string, optional) - UUID of the employee who is the department head
+- `parentDepartmentId` (string, optional) - UUID of the parent department if this is a sub-department
+- `hasSubDepartments` (boolean, optional) - Indicates if this department has sub-departments (automatically set when sub-departments are created)

 **Response (201):**
 ```json